ssherwood/ysql-demo-cache/README.md

 deployed within the k8s cluster itself to reduce network latency.
 If the cache needs to survive a full region failure, using asynchronous xCluster replication would be possible.

-With the current configuration of GKE PODs connecting to YugabyteDB (outside GKE), the cache read p99s are < 2ms and cache writes p99s are < ?ms. If the applications performance budget needs less than that, there would be some improvements by deploying YugabyteDB directly within the GKE cluster, but beyond that, another caching implementation might be needed.
+With the current configuration of GKE PODs connecting to YugabyteDB (outside GKE), the cache read p95s are < 2ms, cache inserts p95s < 3ms, and read with update p95 < 5ms.
+If the applications performance budget needs less than that, there would be some improvements by deploying YugabyteDB directly within the GKE cluster, but beyond that, another caching implementation might be needed.

 ## Build the Container Image